Before You Invest in a New EdTech Product, Look for These 3 Things

 It’s important to invest in edtech products that feel like a natural part of your classroom.
 The strongest edtech products pose both an aesthetically pleasing exterior so children are drawn to play with them, and are unobtrusive when it comes to display.

 - It can be adjusted to different learning levels.

 As the school year progresses, childrens’ knowledge base increases.
-Certain edtech products are good for teaching one specific lesson, but quickly become obsolete once children have learned that particular skill.
-While those kind of tools can still be valuable, educators can maximize their investment in edtech by choosing an option that is able to teach more than one lesson, and decrease or increase in difficulty.
+Certain edtech products are good for teaching one specific lesson but quickly become obsolete once children have learned that particular skill.
+While that kind of tools can still be valuable, educators can maximize their investment in edtech by choosing an option that is able to teach more than one lesson, and decrease or increase in difficulty.
 For example, a great edtech app will be able to teach kids ranging in ages and skill levels.
 The app will also be able to teach lessons in letter recognition, phonics, and spelling depending on the age of the child using it.

-Tech that students can use as their knowledge base grows will keep them engaged, and continue to be a valuable resource for you.
+The tech that students can use as their knowledge base grows will keep them engaged, and continue to be a valuable resource for you.

 - It encourages interactivity.

 When students have the chance to manipulate physical objects, they’re more inclined to learn elementary concepts and methods.
 Many edtech products available today combine physical object manipulation and interactive learning with technology.
 Be sure to find edtech toys, apps or hardware that instigate physical manipulation to help students envision and fully comprehend their lessons.
 These types of products are particularly helpful when teaching mathematics.

 While edtech products rapidly advance, it’s important to be cognizant of the reason the products were originally invented – to help students learn and to help teachers teach.
 Be sure that you are investing in edtech of the highest quality by using the tips above as a guide.